 The federal government is organized to assist states, counties, and cities with financial assistance in the event of a disaster.
 There are many different forms of assistance, including Public Assistance, Individual Assistance, Mitigation Assistance, Community Development Block Grants, and others.
 Hagerty has deep, nuanced experience in each of these resources.
 The specific sources of the grants are as diverse as the Federal Emergency Management Agency, the Department of Housing and Urban Development, the Federal Transportation Agency, and the Federal Highway Administration, to name a few.

 Before the Disaster

 While the bulk of our recovery work is contracted after a disaster, we also work with clients before a disaster to develop community long-term recovery plans and re-development plans.
 We recommend that clients consider establishing comprehensive Stand-By Recovery Contracts, which allow an entity to procure stand-by support services proactively, in advance of a disaster.
-Contact Brock Long, Hagerty’s Executive Vice President, to learn more about stand-by recovery contracts.
+Contact Katie Freeman, Hagerty’s Director of Operations, to learn more about stand-by recovery contracts.